The Institute of Bankers, Bangladesh: Functions

-Business Communication in Financial Institutions.
-After completing Part-I, applicants have to appear in the Part-II examination, officially named as AIBB (Associate of the Institute of Bankers, Bangladesh) where every applicant have to pass five compulsory courses named Risk Management in Financial Institutions, Credit Operations and Management, Trade Finance and Foreign Exchange, Information and Communication Technology in Financial Institutions, Treasury Management in Financial Institutions and one optional course from eight choices named Accounting for Financial Institutions, Agriculture & Microfinance, Sustainable Finance, Shariah Based Banking, Investment Banking, Management Accounting, Marketing and Branding in Financial Services, Financial Crime and Compliance.
+business communication in financial institutions.
+After completing part-I, applicants have to appear in the part-II examination, officially named as AIBB (associate of the institute of bankers, Bangladesh) where every applicant have to pass five compulsory courses named risk management in financial institutions, credit operations and management, trade finance and foreign exchange, information and communication technology in financial institutions, treasury management in financial institutions and one optional course from eight choices named accounting for financial institutions, agriculture & microfinance, sustainable finance, shariah based banking, investment banking, management accounting, marketing and branding in financial services, financial crime and compliance.
 After completing every part, every applicant is awarded with a certificate.

-Governing body / The COUNCIL
+Governing body

-The COUNCIL or Parishad (Consisting of 30 members; all are from deputy governors and Managing Directors (Running/ Ex) of all Banks/ NBFIs) and Fellows governs the institute.
-The President of the COUNCIL is the Honorable Governor of Bangladesh Bank.
-The Vice-President is the CEO & Managing Director of Sonali Bank PLC, the largest state-owned commercial bank operating in Bangladesh.
-The Chief Executive Officer/ Director General of IBB will be appointed by the COUNCIL for 02 (two) years on contractual basis.
-Besides, a Secretary (deputation from Bangladesh Bank equivalent to `Executive Director'(ED) rank) is responsible for the overall management of the organization.
-Currently, Ms. Laila Bilkis Ara (Retired Executive Director of Bangladesh Bank) has been serving as the Director General of the institution from April 2021.
-An Executive Director of Bangladesh Bank has been acting as Secretary for management of the institution from time to time basis.
+The council or parishad (consisting of 30 members; all are from deputy governors and managing directors (Running/ Ex) of all Banks/ NBFIs) and Fellows governs the institute.
+The president of the council is the governor of Bangladesh Bank.
+The vice-president is the CEO & managing director of Sonali Bank PLC, the largest state-owned commercial bank operating in Bangladesh.
+The chief executive officer/ director general of IBB will be appointed by the council for 02 (two) years on contractual basis.
+Besides, a secretary (deputation from Bangladesh Bank equivalent to `executive director'(ED) rank) is responsible for the overall management of the organization.
+Currently, Ms. Laila Bilkis Ara (retired executive director of Bangladesh Bank) has been serving as the director general of the institution from April 2021.
+An executive director of Bangladesh Bank has been acting as secretary for management of the institution from time to time basis.

 Membership

-Generally, the CEOs and Managing Directors of banks and nonbank financial institutions (NBFIs) (local and multinational) operating in Bangladesh are members (Currently 100 Members) of the institute.
-However, the Council or Parishad has the solo right to elect new member and remove existing members.
+Generally, the CEOs and managing directors of banks and nonbank financial institutions (NBFIs) (local and multinational) operating in Bangladesh are members (currently 100 members) of the institute.
+However, the council or parishad has the solo right to elect new member and remove existing members.